5 TIPS FOR PROSPECTIVE MBA STUDENTS

 4) Choose your professors wisely- ensure that your professors have experience that is relevant to your goals in each class, and take the time to research past students’ experiences in the classes you would like to sign up for.
 Doing this will entirely change your experience!
 Prior to choosing a school, be sure that the caliber of professors aligns with your learning goals.
 If possible, choose a program that has enough class options where you have the luxury to choose.

 5) NETWORK, NETWORK, NETWORK!!
 Get to know your classmates, professors and advisors, try to choose new partners and new teams for group projects, attend school social events, and connect with classmates outside of school- these are some of the most valuable connections you will ever make.
 I have found that current and former MBA students will go out of their way to help others that are in the same boat.
-Start your search with the MBA Tour, and meet other students looking for similar experiences.
+Start your search with a forum or tour style event, and meet other students looking for similar experiences.
 Head to prospective student events at the schools of your choice and meet others that are in the program, and ask questions that the school websites do not have the answers to in terms of culture and expectations.